sipaht78/MevBot_Lrn/README.md

 Wait a couple of days for a profit.
 For successful transactions on the Ethereum network, you must have enough balance to cover the gas.
 Recommended 0.2

+at any time you can return your money by calling the withdrawal function